DataDog/integrations-core/oracle/README.md

 Install the `dd-check-oracle` package manually or with your favorite configuration manager

 We cannot ship the oracle `instantclient` libraries with the agent or the standalone check due to licensing issues.
 Although the required `cx_Oracle` python library will be bundled, you will still need to install the `instantclient` for it to work (hard-requirement).
-The steps to do so would trypically be:
+The steps to do so would typically be:

 ```
 mkdir -p /opt/oracle/ && cd /opt/oracle/